Treatment of Pain

 Nausea can be treated with one of the following:

-Constipation is common among patients who take opioids for more than a few days.
+Constipation is common among patients who take opioids for more than a few days, and patients do not usually develop tolerance to the slowing effect on the GI tract.
 Preventive treatment should be considered for all patients when opioids are started, especially for predisposed patients (eg, older patients, immobile patients).
-Dietary fiber and fluids should be increased (but are rarely sufficient alone), and initially, a stimulant laxative2).
+Increases in dietary fiber and fluids are rarely sufficient alone, and initially, a stimulant laxative (eg, senna) and/or an osmotic laxative (eg, polyethylene glycol) should be given daily.
+If needed, a drug that is specific for opioid-induced constipation may also be used ((eg, senna) and/or an osmotic laxative (eg, polyethylene glycol) should be given daily.
+If needed, a drug that is specific for opioid-induced constipation may also be used (4).
 Effective drugs include

 Opioid misuse, diversion, and abuse

-Opioids are the leading cause of accidental death and fatal drug overdose in the US.
+Opioids are the leading cause of accidental death and fatal drug overdose in the United States (5).
 Risk of fatal drug overdose increases significantly when opioid analgesics are used with benzodiazepines.
 Also, rates of misuse, diversion, and abuse (aberrant drug-taking behaviors) are increasing.

 Opioid misuse may be intentional or unintentional.
 It includes any use that contradicts medical advice or deviates from what is prescribed.